rbanffy/altair-z3plus/README.md

 ```

 At this point, you are in the MP/M prompt.
-It shows the current user number (from 0 to 15) and the currently active drive.
-Up to four users can connect at the same time, and will automatically be directed to different user areas.
+It shows the active drive (A), current user number (from 0 to 15) and the label of the disk.

 ## Contents of the Docker image